DMF Guideline For Primary Packaging

 - Type III Packaging Material

 There appears to be some confusion regarding when a Type III DMF (packaging material) should be submitted.
-It is not required that packaging information be submitted to the FDA in a DMF.
+It is not required that packaging information is submitted to the FDA in a DMF.

 This information may be provided to the applicant by the manufacturer of a packaging component or material of construction and may be included directly in the application.